-The EY Global Independence Policy requires EY Gibraltar and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics.
+The EY Global Independence Policy requires EY Romania and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics and country independence standard.

 We consider and evaluate independence with regard to various aspects, including our financial relationships and those of our people; employment relationships; business relationships; the permissibility of services we provide to audit clients; applicable firm and partner rotation requirements; fee arrangements; audit committee pre-approval, where applicable; and partner remuneration and compensation.